oliviasmim/workshop-google-adk/README.md

 [Agent Development Kit](https://github.com/google/adk-python) (ADK) is an open-source toolkit for building, evaluating, and deploying AI agents.

-This repository is a collection of ADK samples/tutorials to get you up to speed.
+This repository is a collection of ADK demos.

 ## Set Python environment